 Keep Creating Compelling Content that will help rebuild your reputation:

 Once you have deleted the offending content and apologized, the best thing you can do is to keep working and producing new content.
 It may be an uphill battle, but as time passes, fresh new content will gradually push damaging references to your business out of the public eye.
 The more content you put out, the faster it happens.

-Recovering from a negative news story or online defamation attack can be tricky and you’re busy being the awesome individual you are (whatever it is you do).
+Recovering from a negative news story or online slander attack can be tricky and you're busy being the awesome individual you are (whatever it is you do).
 So why not let leave it to the professionals.
-Let our experienced online reputation management pros can handle any negative press or damaging content published about you and cleanup your reputation on Google and other search engines.
+Let our experienced online reputation management pros can handle any negative press or damaging content published about you and clean up your reputation on Google and other search engines.